Manawyrm/FMBerry/README.md

 Then again, Save with Ctrl+O and then close nano with Ctrl+X.

+Please reboot your Raspberry after this step.

 ###Step 2: Installing I²C tools and dependencies for the build

 First update your local package repository with
 ``sudo apt-get update``

 then install all needed software with the following command:
-``sudo apt-get install i2c-tools build-essential git libconfuse-dev i2c-bcm2708``
+``sudo apt-get install i2c-tools build-essential git libconfuse-dev``

 ###Step 3: Finding out your hardware revision